 How unsecured car loans work

-An unsecured car loan is a personal loan that is used to purchase a new or used car.
-Since the loan is unsecured, if you stop making payments, the lender cannot repossess your car.
-The downside to an unsecured loan is that the interest rates and qualification standards are typically higher due to the lack of collateral.
+An unsecured car loan is a personal loan used to purchase a new or used car.
+Since the loan is unsecured, the lender cannot repossess your car if you stop paying.
+Instead, the lender can report the default to the credit bureaus and sue you.

 Benefits of unsecured car loans